Back to Top

 If my living will says to withhold medical treatment, will medical personnel, such as paramedics, withhold treatment based on a living will alone?

 No. As noted in the answer to the first question, a living will is not self-activating.
-It takes effect only when two doctors have certified that you have a terminal condition and that death is imminent.
+It takes effect only when one doctor has certified that you have a terminal condition and that death is imminent.
 When conditions are met, a Do Not Resuscitate (“DNR”) Order is issued by your physician.
-In Idaho, DNR Orders are often a form called a “Comfort One”.
-Paramedics will comply with the terms of a Comfort One but will not generally follow directives in a living will.
+In Idaho, DNR Orders are often included in Physician Orders for Scope of Treatment (“POST”).
+The POST form can be obtained only through a physician.
+It is completed and signed by a patient or his/her representative and the patient’s physician and acts as the physician’s standing orders.
+Paramedics will comply with the instructions provided on a POST form but will not generally follow directives in a living will.

 What life support choices do I have within my Living Will?